MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 ## 1) Code Review Findings
 ### Critical bugs
+- Error for invalid input
 - incorrect logic, dividing by the total number of variables when we are supposed to divide by the number of not cancelled orders
 - dividing by zero
 - precision issues
 - TypeError from invalid operations
-- KeyError from missing dictionary keys

 ### Edge cases & risks
 - Handling invalid inputs like non-iterables